-Once again, you could freeze at this point; you could have a stash that dresses up your weekend breakfast for weeks!
+Refrigerate your filled croissants for 30 minutes.
+Or once again, you could freeze at this point; you could have a stash that dresses up your weekend breakfast for weeks!

 Remember that little scrap pile?
 At the bakery we collected them all, then made filled coffee cakes from them, but at home there aren't that many.